 c[0].close()

-is lazily evaluated, and produces a new
+Why roughly?
+Because map is lazily evaluated, and produces a new

 generator.
 We need a forcing function in order for each connected

-socket to be applied to the lambda
+socket to be applied to the lambda we have passed to the map

-which does that beautifully, though ensures that
+call.
+Enter list which does that beautifully, though ensures that

 we’ll eventually completely exhaust memory if we accept a lot of

 connections.
-That list being generated will store the value None
+That list being generated will store the value None for

 every client that exists.

-The only thing left to do is invoke our echo server, by wrapping ()
+The only thing left to do is invoke our echo server, by wrapping () around

-and tacking on ()
+the lambda and tacking on () to call it.

-Update: trousers suggested that a set
+Update: trousers suggested that a set comprehension could

-avoid the catastrophic unbounded memory problem present with the call to list
+avoid the catastrophic unbounded memory problem present with the call to list.

-comprehension, however, should be necessary if we just instead change
+No set comprehension, however, should be necessary if we just instead change

-list
+list to set.

 -